hperrin/nymph-sudoku/README.md

 It seems that ever so rarely, an attempt to make a board will result in an unsolvable row.
 I solved that by keeping a row attempt counter.
 If it gets too high, I just give up and restart.

+To make the board, based on difficulty, the game removes some random squares, then calculates the number of possible options each remaining square has.
+If the game is set to hard, it will remove the squares with the most options.
+If it's set to easy, it will remove the squares with the least.
+It removes up to 5 at once, then recalculates the possible options.

+On hard difficulty, I seem to be getting a lot of clumping of the squares left over.
+I'm going to try remedying this by removing more random squares.